ethereum/ethereum-org-website/src/content/zero-knowledge-proofs/index.md

 Using online services requires proving your identity and right to access those platforms.
 This often requires providing personal information, like names, email addresses, birth dates, and so on.
 You may also need to memorize long passwords or risk losing access.

 Zero-knowledge proofs, however, can simplify authentication for both platforms and users.
 Once a ZK-proof has been generated using public inputs (e.g., data attesting to the user's membership of the platform) and private inputs (e.g., the user's details), the user can simply present it to authenticate their identity when they need to access the service.
-This improves the experience for users and frees organizations from the need to store huge amounts of user information.
+This improves user experience and reduces organizations'  need to indefinitely store user information.

 ### Verifiable computation {#verifiable-computation}